tbcgit/cleanbar/README.md

  git clone  https://github.com/tbcgit/cleanbar
 ````

-**Installation from Windows:**
+### Installation in Windows:

-If you are a Windows or Mac user and a C or C++ programmer, you can download all the files from the repository
-to your work folder and compile the CleanBar.c program on your computer with your usual C compiler.

-You will be able to work under the same conditions as if you had cloned this repository with GitHub.
-However, you must follow the same instructions described in GitHub.
+If you're using Windows or macOS and have experience with C or C++ programming, you can manually download all the necessary files from this repository to your working directory and compile CleanBar.c using your preferred C compiler.
+Once compiled, you will be able to run CleanBar under the same conditions as if you had cloned the repository via GitHub.
+Simply follow the same usage instructions described in this manual.